rolkra/explore/README.md

 **Functions for reproducible data science**

-Use the functions behind the shiny app.
+Use the functions behind the shiny app for "tidy EDA".
 There are basically two "verbs" to remember:
 * explore - if you want to explore an attribute or the relationship between an attribute and a binary target.
 The output of these functions is a plot.
 * describe - if you want to describe a dataset or an attribute (number of na, unique values, ...)
 The output of these functions is a text.

+The explore package automatically checks if an attribute is categorial or numerical, chooses the best plot-type and handles outliers (autosacling).

 ## Installation